SilvanVerhoeven/lv-data-science/assignments/a06/Notes.md

 ### Impact on Air Pollution

 *As found in `output/misc/pollution_impact_all_parties.svg`.*

+You may want to open this chart type in a browser, as it can show more details on mouse hover.

 This last chart type shows the impact of a party on air pollution, measured in all states and over all available years.